Aryangp/speckle-docs/README.md

 ## Introduction

 This is the home of [Speckle.Guide](https://speckle.guide/) - the home of our user guides and dev docs.
-The guide is split into three sections:
+The guide is split into two sections:

 - `/user`: practical guides for end users
 - `/dev`: developer documentation